dmshah4/CS765_Data_Vis/project_implementation/README.md

 4. When it asks to enter a Github url, enter the link for this repository: https://github.com/dmshah4/CS765_Data_Vis and click enter
 5. You should see project_implementation/tiny_charts_DC2_implementation.ipynb show up as the only loadable file.
 Click on this file to open it in Colabs.

 Once you have the file open, the next step is run it.
-Instructions are straight forward but also described here:
+Instructions are straight forward and described here:
-1. Here.
+1. Run the first code block.
+This allows you to interact with the program.
+This section will prompt you for some user inputs where you must enter what dataset you want to work with and what variable is of primary interest.
+2. Run the rest of the code blocks after finishing the two user inputs from the first code block.
+3. Scroll to the bottom of the page.
+You will see 4 visualizations of varying sizes (large, medium, small, tiny).

+For more details on why you see 4 different sized visualizations and the meaning behind them, please refer to the final project report.

+In order to rerun the program to see a different dataset/variable of interest, simply click the "Runtime" tab at the top and choose "Restart Runtime".
+Then start at step 1 again.